 For example, a seller might negotiate to leave behind certain appliances, such as a refrigerator or washer and dryer, if both parties agree to it.
 In some cases, sellers may also negotiate leaving behind furniture or other items that complement the overall appeal of the house.

 It’s crucial to consult with a real estate agent or attorney familiar with local laws to ensure compliance with all regulations.
-Laws regarding what can be left behind may vary from one jurisdiction to another, so it is important to understand the specific rules in Ogden.
+Laws regarding what can be left behind may vary from one jurisdiction to another, so it is important to understand the specific rules in Salt Lake City.

 In some cases, leaving certain items behind without proper documentation could result in legal disputes or delays in closing the sale.
 Therefore, it’s essential to communicate openly with the buyer, listing agent, or legal representative throughout the process to avoid any misunderstandings.